FIFA: Road to World Cup 98: Game features

 The game includes an official soundtrack, team and player customisation options, 16 stadiums, improved artificial intelligence and the Road to World Cup mode, with all 172 FIFA-registered national teams that took part in qualification for the 1998 FIFA World Cup (including Brazil and France, who qualified for the tournament automatically as holders and hosts respectively).
 No subsequent edition of the FIFA series attempted to replicate FIFA 98s inclusion of every FIFA national team, until 2010 FIFA World Cup South Africa, which included all 199 FIFA nations that took part in qualifying.
 Players have individual faces.

 FIFA 98 features many accurate team rosters, including national reserves for national call-up when playing in the round-robin qualification modes.
 In addition, 11 leagues are featured, containing 189 clubs.
 The game also features a five-a-side indoor mode and was the first FIFA game to contain an in-game player/team editor.

 For the first time in a FIFA game, the offside rule is properly implemented.
 In previous games, when a player was in an offside position doing anything except running, that player was penalised for offside even when the ball was passed backwards.
 The Windows, PlayStation, Nintendo 64, and Saturn versions of FIFA 98 correct this so that the game only awards a free kick for offside if the ball is passed roughly to where the player in the offside position is.

 Soundtrack

 The theme music for the game was Blur's "Song 2".
-Four songs from The Crystal Method are included – "More", "Now Is the Time", "Keep Hope Alive" and "Busy Child" – as well as a song by Electric Skychurch entitled "Hugga Bear".
+Four songs from The Crystal Method are included – "Keep Hope Alive" and "Busy Child" off their debut album Vegas, their debut single "Now Is the Time", and original "More" – as well as a song by the Los Angeles-based project Electric Skychurch entitled "Hugga Bear".
 Des Lynam was retained for the game introduction and John Motson and Andy Gray remained as match commentators.